-Greece, motherland of all things classical!
-Home of the ancient Gods and Goddesses, land of myth and legend, the birthplace of Western civilisation as we know it and the ancient origin of democracy and philosophy, literature and science.
+Greece, the motherland of all things classical!
+Home of the ancient Gods and Goddesses, land of myth and legend, the birthplace of Western civilisation as we know it, and the ancient origin of democracy and philosophy, literature, and science.
 Many aspects of our modern culture can be traced back to the Ancient Greeks, including dramatic arts and sport, developed later by the Romans and spread far and wide throughout the empire.
 The capital, Athens, is also the home of the ultimate symbol of Classics, the Parthenon.

 “Visit Sparta, Pylos and other remote sites in the southern regions of the Peloponnese, explore Attica, the region around Athens that overlooks the island of Salamis (and site of the famous battle during the Persian wars), or head to Macedonia in the North, land of Alexander the Great.”

 A particular gem in Greece is the southern Peloponnese, centered around formidable Sparta.
 Guidebooks will tell you there's not much to see here, but we know better!

 Let us guide you on an epic journey back in time, from the origins of Sparta to its decisive role in Persian wars, its epic defeat over Athens during the Peloponnesian wars, and the inspiration it provided for not only the Romans but warriors throughout the ages.

 Discover Athens, Delphi (“Navel of the world”), and Argolid.
 Follow the tracks of many famous historical and mythological figures.

 What would you ask the Oracle of Delphi?

 Included: an experienced friendly guide, educational materials, a traditional ceramics workshop, accommodation, breakfast, 3 evening meals, and transfers.